2023 Children's Law Institute - Call for Proposals

 • Successful implementation of solution-focused, prevention-based services

-• Addressing racism in child welfare and/or juvenile justice systems
+• Enhancing child welfare and juvenile justice practice.

 • Innovative approaches to wellness and self-care, understanding secondary trauma, mindfulness, etc.